cloudfoundry/eirini-release/README.md

 You can get IP address of the master by running `kubectl get endpoints` command.
 If there are multiple Kubernetes API nodes, IP address of each of them would need to be specified in the `except` array.

+## Differences with Diego

+### Environment variables
+It is not possible to set environment variables contining `:` to your apps containers because of Kubernetes restrictions.

 ## Troubleshooting

 ### Disk full on blobstore